OfficeDev/Microsoft-Teams-Samples/samples/graph-change-notification/nodejs/README.md

 1. Install the [Teams Toolkit extension](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension)
 1. Select **File > Open Folder** in VS Code and choose this samples directory from the repo
 1. Using the extension, sign in with your Microsoft 365 account where you have permissions to upload custom apps
-1. Before running this sample using toolkit, we need to update the .env file values in your code for 'Base64EncodedCertificate' and 'PRIVATE_KEY_PATH'.
-Follow this documentation for the steps to get the values  - [Create and install Self-Signed certificate](CertificateDocumentation/README.md)
 1. Select **Debug > Start Debugging** or **F5** to run the app in a Teams web client.
 1. In the browser that launches, select the **Add** button to install the app to Teams.